BehradGhorbani/CarPriceEstimatorBot/README.md

 # CarPriceEstimatorBot
-Simple machine learning project that use linear regression to predict car prices and interact using telegram bot.
+Simple machine learning project that use linear regression to predict car prices and interacts using telegram bot.